140 Siwa

-140 Siwa is a large and dark main-belt asteroid that was discovered by Austrian astronomer Johann Palisa on October 13, 1874, and named after Živa (Šiwa), a Slavic goddess of fertility.
+140 Siwa is a large and dark main-belt asteroid that was discovered by Austrian astronomer Johann Palisa on October 13, 1874.
+It was named after Živa (Šiwa), a Slavic goddess of fertility.
+This object is orbiting the Sun at a distance of 2.73 AU with an eccentricity of 0.22 and an orbital period of 4.52 years.
+The orbital plane is inclined at an angle of 3.2°.